 I Need a Pitch?

 You absolutely need to have a solid answer to what you do because you know what happens when you don’t.
 You might be thinking you are set in your job or you aren’t comfortable being a “sales person,” but let me warn you, the time to build your reputation is now!

 Short and Sweet Isn’t Going to Work

-How many of you answer the question as quickly as possible with this response…
+Do you try and answer the question as quickly as possible with this response…

 “I am [insert your job title] with [insert your company name].”